wayne0419/Project_SETH_devlog/_posts/2020-03-18-Week-10-Adjustment.markdown

 # 3. Dealing with highlight overlap problem
 Also it is easy to notice that some highlights in the sample from week 4 experiment are duplicate, and this is caused by having multiple chat peak close together(maybe because that single highlight is really high).

-So I adjust it.
+So I write some code to deal with it.

+# Result

-After these three adjustments, here is the comparison:
+After the three adjustments mentioned above, let's take a look at the comparison:

 **VOD id: 563284208**